ijlee2/codemod-utils/packages/ember/README.md

 ## API

-The methods are built with the **entity name** in mind, a string (possibly with hyphens and forward slashes) that represents a set of related files in Ember.

-(For example, the `<Ui::Form::Input>` component has the entity name `'ui/form/input'`.
-In the Ember source code, you may see variable names like `entityName` or `moduleName`.)

 ### camelize

 Converts an entity name to camel case.
 Used for naming the function that is associated with the entity.